Information for pregnant women who have HIV

-Blood tests, like those that determine you HIV viral load can tell if your baby has HIV.
-Usually 3 blood tests are done:
+Blood tests, like those that determine your HIV viral load can tell if your baby has HIV.
+Usually three blood tests are done:

 - Within the first few days or weeks after birth

 - At 1-2 months of age

-If all 3 tests are negative for HIV, your baby doesn’t have the virus.
+If all three tests are negative for HIV, your baby doesn’t have the virus.
 Many doctors will confirm this by testing your baby for HIV again at around 2 years of age.

 Can I breastfeed my baby if I am HIV-positive?